bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[Recommendation Systems - Google Machine Learning](https://developers.google.com/machine-learning/recommendation/overview)*

-### What are the two main approaches to Candidate Generation?
+### What are the main approaches to Candidate Generation?
 > Given a query, the system generates a set of relevant candidates using two common approaches: (1) Content-based filtering uses similarity between items to recommend items similar to what the user likes.
 If user A watches two cute cat videos, then the system can recommend cute animal videos to that user; (2) Collaborative filtering uses similarities between queries and items simultaneously to provide recommendations.
 If user A is similar to user B, and user B likes video 1, then the system can recommend video 1 to user A (even if user A hasn't seen any videos similar to video 1).

 *[Recommendation Systems - Google Machine Learning](https://developers.google.com/machine-learning/recommendation/overview)*